danmayer/coverband/README.md

 #### Configure Manually (for example for background jobs)

-It is easy to use coverband outside of a Rack environment.
-Make sure you configure coverband in whatever environment you are using (such as `config/initializers/*.rb`).
+It is easy to use Coverband outside of a Rack environment.
+Make sure you configure Coverband in whatever environment you are using (such as `config/initializers/*.rb`).
 Then you can hook into before and after events to add coverage around background jobs, or for any non Rack code.

-For example if you had a base resque class, you could use the `before_perform` and `after_perform` hooks to add Coverband
+For example if you had a base Resque class, you could use the `before_perform` and `after_perform` hooks to add Coverband

 ```ruby
 def before_perform(*args)